https://www.deakin.edu.au/__data/assets/image/0011/2464076/42502_bachelor-of-marketing-psychology_hero.jpeg

 These practical experiences are available to every student and are crucial in ensuring you graduate well connected, confident and job-ready.

 Deakin's deep industry connections also ensure that the Bachelor of Marketing (Psychology) remains relevant to the changing needs of business and society.
-Build core knowledge with units such as Marketing Fundamentals and Foundations of Psychological Practice, then prepare yourself for future industry trends by studying units such as Psychopathology and Integrated Marketing Communications in the Digital Age.
+Build core knowledge with units such as Marketing Fundamentals and Foundations of Psychological Practice, then prepare yourself for future industry trends by studying units such as Social Psychology and Integrated Marketing Communications in the Digital Age.

 Read More